Career and College Readiness Glossary

 An occupation or pathway that is not commonly pursued by a specific gender or cultural group.
 Often refers to occupations in which less than 25 percent of the workforce is of one group.

 A set of pre-determined work activities, skills, knowledge, and other criteria that is performed for pay or profit on an ongoing basis, as classified by the Standard Occupational Classification System (SOC).
 Similar occupations are grouped in career pathways.

 A pre-determined standard that verifies a worker's expertise within an occupation and allows the worker to perform job duties using a specific occupation title ("right to title").
 Non-certified individuals may perform the same duties, but may not use the title.

 Occupational Information Network (O*NET)

-A U.S. Department of Labor-sponsored web-based resource for comprehensive information on job requirements and worker competencies.
+A U.S. Department of Labor-sponsored no-fee web-based resource for comprehensive information on job requirements and worker competencies.
 The nation's primary source of occupational information.
 It replaced the Dictionary of Occupational Titles.

-Job seeker whose age is seen as a challenge to finding employment.
+Job seeker whose "advanced" age is seen as a challenge to finding employment.
 Exact age group varies by the program or initiative geared toward assisting the group with job searching and encouraging employers to hire them.

 Hands-on-instruction given to new employees to learn the basic duties of an occupation.
 Implies that little or no formal technical training is required of applicants.